elkingarcia11/twitter-bot/README.md

 ## Acknowledgments

 - Special thanks to Tweepy for providing an accessible Python library for interacting with the Twitter API.
-- Gratitude to the [King JSON Bible](https://github.com/brendancol/king-json-bible) repository for providing the collection of verses used in this project.
+- Gratitude to the [aruljohn/Bible-kjv] (https://github.com/aruljohn/Bible-kjv) repository for providing the collection of verses used in this project.
 JSON files for specific books, verses, chapters, and texts were sourced from this repository.